 Publications from our group are available at google scholar.

-Our group is interested in addressing water-related issues that challenge our society today.
-Earth has been experiencing unprecedented changes as the paces of climate change and human perturbation accelerate.
-The Arctic has been rapidly melting; tropical glaciers are retreating, putting millions, often communities with limited resources, at risk; flooding flushes large chemical stores (e.g., trace metals) into river networks; summer droughts speed up the decomposition of natural organic matter (e.g., falling leaves), promote emission of soil CO2 and incubation of diseases; increasing intensity of agriculture has driven rapidly-changing land use, widespread application of fertilizers, and impaired rivers and lakes worldwide.
+We are interested in addressing water-related issues that challenge our society today.
+Planet Earth has been experiencing unprecedented changes as the paces of climate change and human perturbations accelerate.
+The Arctic has been melting at rates higher than predicted; tropical glaciers are retreating, putting millions, often communities with limited resources, at risk; flooding flushes large chemical stores (e.g., trace metals) into river networks; summer droughts speed up biogeochemical reactions, often promoting emission of greenhouse gases and incubating diseases; increasing intensity of agriculture and growing population have driven rapidly-changing land uses, widespread application of fertilizers, and impaired rivers and lakes worldwide.

-Our group aims to tackle many of these pressing water issues.
-Our work typically involves analysis of water quantity and quality data and physics-based modeling in natural environments, ultimately aiming toward mechanistic understanding and forecasting power.
-We collaborate with research groups, often multi-disciplinary, on and beyond Penn State.
-Such settings capitalize expertise and knowledge across traditional disciplinary boundaries, and catalyze education of well-rounded students capable of addressing multi-faceted local and global water problems.
-We encourage students to reach out and visit other research groups, domestically or internationally, to broaden scientific horizons and forge new collaborations.
+We aims to tackle many of these pressing water issues.
+Our work typically involves analysis of water quantity and quality data and physics-based modeling in natural environments, ultimately toward mechanistic understanding and forecasting power.
+We collaborate with research groups, mostly multi-disciplinary, at and beyond Penn State.
+We believe interdisciplinary collaborations capitalize expertise and knowledge across traditional disciplinary boundaries, and catalyze education of students capable of addressing multi-faceted local and global water problems.
+Interested students are encouraged to reach out and visit other research groups, domestically or internationally, to broaden scientific horizons and forge new collaborations.